clementohNZ/snippets/README.md

 This repo stores helpful knowledge when working with various technologies and libraries.

+Just click into the relevant folders above or use the contents list below to begin 😊

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->